Norwegian player moves to expand its oil & gas portfolio with assets in West Africa

 Norwegian oil and gas firm DNO has inked a deal with Oslo-listed RAK Petroleum, which will enable it to acquire a stake in oil and gas assets in West Africa.

-DNO informed on Monday that it has entered into a transaction agreement with RAK Petroleum to acquire the ownership of Mondoil Enterprises LLC, explaining that this all-share transaction comprises 33.33 per cent indirect interest in privately-held Foxtrot International LDC whose principal assets are operated stakes in offshore production of gas and associated liquids in Côte d’Ivoire (Ivory Coast), forming a bridgehead for DNO in West Africa.
+DNO informed on Monday that it had entered into a transaction agreement with RAK Petroleum to acquire the ownership of Mondoil Enterprises LLC.
+The all-share transaction comprises 33.33 per cent indirect interest in privately-held Foxtrot International LDC whose principal assets are operated stakes in offshore production of gas and associated liquids in Côte d’Ivoire (Ivory Coast), forming a bridgehead for DNO in West Africa.

 Bjørn Dale, DNO’s Managing Director, remarked: “As DNO targets expansion beyond the Kurdistan region of Iraq and the North Sea, the move into Côte d’Ivoire is an important first step into a highly prospective region offering a broad set of growth opportunities through the acquisition of producing fields, development assets and exploration licenses.”

 According to Dale, the Norwegian firm is already evaluating other opportunities in the region.
 Furthermore, Foxtrot International holds a 27.27 per cent interest in and operatorship of Block CI-27 offshore Côte d’Ivoire, containing the country’s “largest reserves of gas,” produced together with condensate and oil, from four offshore fields tied back to two fixed platforms, meeting more than three-quarters of the country’s gas needs.